 The different environments, (hidden wounded land, public place and serene setting) illustrate a progression and reveal the emotional trajectory of empathy, acknowledgment, and hope.

-The Red Trees experience influences a larger project, My Gamma Waves, a layered story that connects my art and creates new meaning, answering the question of why certain things are made.
+The Red Trees experience influences a larger project , a layered story called My Gamma Waves, that connects my art and creates new meaning, answering the question of why certain things are made.

 First, I made a very large quilt.